sasymer/Monopoly/README.md

 To play, open Game.java and run.

 Created a computer version of the game Monopoly with a partner, using Java.
+This was completed from scratch.
 My portion includes 1500+ lines of code.

 I largely handled the back-end and algorithmic aspects of the game, while my partner focused on